 Management Audit Definition

-Management audit means ‘an Audit of Management’ wherein various tools are used to assess the performance and progress of the management towards the process of best decision making.
-The focus here is the ‘Quality of decision making’ of an management instead of focusing on the operational aspects.
+Management audit means ‘an Audit of Management’ wherein various tools are used to assess the performance and progress of the management toward the process of best decision-making.
+The focus here is on management's quality of decision-making instead of focusing on the operational aspects.
+It involves appointing appropriate personnel, and drafting audit programs.

 #1 – Establishing Proper Strategies

-The team must ensure the ability of the management whether it has proper strategies to obtain the required information for better decision making, again the team also ensures whether the collected data is sufficient to achieve the objectives of the organization without hassles.
-Usually, the strategies are the key to achieve the goals of any kind of establishment.
+The team must ensure the ability of the management whether it has proper strategies to obtain the required information for better decision making.
+Again the team also ensures that the collected data is sufficient to achieve the organization's objectives without hassles.
+Usually, the strategies are the key to achieving the goals of any establishment.

 #2 – Implementation of Required Internal Control

-Audit Team should verify the effectiveness of the Internal Control of the organization to overcome the deficiencies of the management.
+The audit team should verify the effectiveness of the organization's Internal Control to overcome the management deficiencies.
 If the Implemented Internal Controls are not effective enough, it will lead to unnecessary problems in the process.

 #3 – On-time Report Generation